William A. Reuben: Hiss case

-In 1956, Reuben published a first book on the Hiss case.
-Thereafter, he spent his time re-examining evidence in the Hiss Case, "a task that would occupy him for the rest of his life."
+In 1956, Reuben published a book about the Alger Hiss perjury trials, The Honorable Mr. Nixon and the Alger Hiss Case.
+Thereafter, Reuben spent his time re-examining the evidence and sifting through new evidence, "a task that would occupy him for the rest of his life."

-In 1974, in pursuit thereof, under the Freedom of Information Act Reuben asked that the FBI release all Hiss Case documents.
-A lawsuit followed, filed by the New York City firm of Rabinowitz, Boudin and Standard and sponsored by the National Emergency Civil Liberties Foundation.
-This resulted in the release of 300,000 pages of copied documents from the files of the FBI and other agencies.
-These documents helped a lawsuit by Hiss which tried but failed to overturn his conviction, based on his allegation of misconduct by the FBI and Justice prosecutor, Thomas Francis Murphy.
+In 1974, Reuben used the Freedom of Information Act to request release of all Hiss-related documents by the FBI.
+A lawsuit followed, filed by the firm of Rabinowitz, Boudin and Standard, and sponsored by the National Emergency Civil Liberties Foundation.
+The lawsuit resulted in the release of 300,000 photocopied pages from the FBI and other government agencies.
+This information was then used by Hiss in an unsuccessful petition to overturn his conviction, in which he alleged misconduct by the FBI and by U.S. Justice Department prosecutor Thomas Francis Murphy.